-Annually, over 20,000 people visit the ER because of carbon monoxide poisoning.
+Annually, over 20,000 people go to the emergency room due to carbon monoxide poisoning.
 This odorless and colorless gas is referred to as the silent killer because it’s essentially undetectable without a carbon monoxide detector.

-- Place a CO detector on all floors of your home and replace the batteries every year.
+- Place a CO detector on all floors of your home and change the batteries every year.

-- Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from fireplaces, furnaces, stoves, or space heaters.
+- Keep all possible sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from space heaters, stoves, furnaces or fireplaces.

-- Before starting a fire in the fireplace, be sure to check to verify the chimney damper is open and unblocked.
+- Before starting a fire in the fireplace, always check to verify the chimney damper is open and unblocked.

-- Never leave portable heaters or fireplaces neglected.
-Turn off space heaters and confirm all embers in the fireplace are totally extinguished before going to bed or leaving home.
+- Don’t leave portable heaters or fireplaces neglected.
+Shut off space heaters and confirm all embers in the fireplace are totally extinguished before going to bed or leaving home.

-- Space heaters should always be positioned on the floor, and on a hard, fire-resistant surface, like ceramic tile.
+- Space heaters should always be positioned on the floor, and on a hard, nonflammable surface, like porcelain tile.
 Keep young ones and furbabies away from space heaters.

-- When purchasing a new space heater, invest in a model that powers off automatically if the heater tumbles over.
+- When buying a new space heater, invest in a model that powers off automatically if the heater tumbles over.

 - Don’t use a stove to warm your home.